Download and install Vagrant

-First, let us create the second project from laravel machine.
+First, (same as step 9) let us create the second project from laravel machine.
 Log in to it and navigate to code folder and simply create the new project.
 We’ll name it as proj2.

 vagrant ssh cd code laravel new proj2

-Second, go to Homestead.yaml file and make new entries for sites and databases, and give the names.
+Second, for configuring the new project, (same as step 10) go to Homestead.yaml file and make new entries for sites and databases, and give the names.

 sites: - map: myproject1.test to: /home/vagrant/code/myproject1/public - map: proj2.demo to: /home/vagrant/code/proj2/public databases: - myproject1 - proj2

-Third, same as in step 10, open a new terminal window, edit hosts file, and add an entry for the new site.
+Third, (same as in step 11), open a new terminal window, edit hosts file, and add an entry for the new site.